 |

 We have put together a few comments on St Martin's many beaches.
 Remember that beaches change gradually via erosion and replenishment and drastically via storms.
-The information is accurate having been updated for the 2008/9 season, but tings change, mon!
+Hurrucane Irma wiped out many beach restaurants in September 2017, especially on Orient.
+The information is accurate having been updated for the 2016/17 season before the storm, but tings change, mon!
+Reconstruction happens every day.
 The beaches on the east provide lots of morning sun while facing the shore and the beaches on the west will provide you with a glorious sunset into the water.
 Most beaches have some, if limited, amenities.
 There are also a number of all-inclusive resorts on the island to help you save on your vacation expenses.
 We have a separate section on snorkeling that has a fish identification quiz.

 The map below has hot spots.
 Move the mouse to a beach name and click on it to get beach information and possibly some pictures.
 You can also try our beach finder.
 Tell us what would make your perfect day at the beach, and we will find the perfect beach.
 If you're going to the beach, get some reading material in out bookstore.
 There's plenty of mysteries, travel books, and a special section on the islands that includes fish identification books.